Baldie-dev/JanusLM/README.md

 ## Key Features

 - Compatible with any open-source model.
-- PEFT (LoRA) for analysis creation of request/response pairs.
+- PEFT (LoRA) for cyber-security analysis of request/response pairs.
 - Supports swapping LoRA matrices to target different analysis types.
-- Test-type scaling implemented to control computation allocated to the problem.
+- Test-type scaling implemented to control computation allocated to the analysis.
 - Self-reflection to improve in areas where model may be lacking.
 - Includes a fully trained classification head (Multi-Layer Perceptron) for false-positive evaluation.
-- Optimized for local deployment on the user's device.
+- Optimized for local deployment on the end user's device.

 # Training